-Testing protocol is the general concept that a medical practitioner should obey the exams.
-The initial diagnostic tests for COVID-19 are based on the Provisional Guidelines provided by the WHO for the MERSCov Laboratory Testing in which countries suggest the collection and testing of nasopharyngeal and oropharyngeal swabs.
+Testing policy is the general concept that a medical practitioner should obey the exams.
+The initial diagnostic tests for COVID-19 are based on the Provisional Guidelines provided by the WHO for the Middle East respiratory syndrome coronavirus (MERS-CoV) laboratory testing in which countries suggest the collection and testing of nasopharyngeal and oropharyngeal swabs.
 The decision to test should support clinical and epidemiological factors (refer to Figure 4), and there are a handful of rules listed [16].